News, events and more

 The Code + Design Camps are a great way for young people (15-20 years) to get a closer look at the professional world of code and design.
 They are a great way to meet us in person and get answers to all your questions.

 We will attend a variety of career fairs in different cities in Germany.
-In 2019, you can meet us at Hochschulmesse Studieren in Berlin, TRAUMBERUF IT & TECHNIK in Cologne and Munich and at the vocatium in Berlin.
+In 2020, you can meet us here:

 You are invited to our Open House Day at Factory Berlin.
 Visit our campus, meet our staff, professors and students and ask us all your questions in person.
 We look forward to meeting you!